 e.
 Hiking and mountain biking

 During the tourist season (May to October), daily tours are available, departing from Kissamos and following a route that passes breathtaking sights such as the wild shores of the Gramvousa peninsula, and geological traces of a massive earthquake that occurred in 365 AD, which shifted the ground by 6-9 meters.
 The tours are mainly operated by Cretan Daily Cruises, using high-capacity ferries such as the "Gramvousa" (1,900 passengers), "Spirit of Athos" (650 passengers), "Gramvousa Express" (450 passengers), and "Balos" (300 passengers).
-It's worth noting that during the peak season (July and August), these vessels tend to fill up quickly.
+During the peak season (July and August), these vessels tend to fill up quickly.

 Other private operators offer similar tours, with smaller capacity ferries and steamers, but these can get quite crowded as well.
 While on the ferry, you might even be lucky enough to spot some dolphins hanging out in the sea.
 The cruise to Balos includes a stop of approximately two hours on the island of Imeri Gramvousa, which can be reached within 50 minutes of boarding.
 After leaving the island, it's only another 15 minutes before reaching the breathtaking Balos Beach and Lagoon.
 Visitors can spend 2-3 hours exploring this beautiful area before heading back on the ferry.